CSE232-MSU/CSE232/Setup/setup-macos.md

 <div align="center">
   <p>*The dot prefix in ".vscode" makes it a hidden folder.
 Meaning that, you probably won't be able to see it in Finder unless you input COMMAND + SHIFT + . on your keyboard.</p>
-  <p>*".json" is the extension for "JavaScript Object Notation".
-VSCode uses .json files as a kind of configuration file type.
-It is not something that will be taught in this course, though you may feel free to look into it and other VSCode settings on your own time.</p>
 </div>

 2. Copy-and-paste the following code into your tasks.json file, and save it (COMMAND + S):